 A world that has found peace following the events of the Great War, a world that never suffered through World War II.
 Rather than nations launching military campaigns against one another, international tensions are eased through the battles of contracted corporations.
 Soldiers under contract, in this case, fighter pilots, engaging one another in actual combat with live munitions.
 The war has no purpose; the war seemingly has no end.
 To the civilians that watch it and the news media that cover it's akin to a modern day sport in some aspects.
 The story goes much deeper, even including rumors of people that can "never die".
 For now, we will turn away from the intricacies of the full story and focus on Sky Cralwers: Innocent Aces.

 Sky Crawlers: Innocent Aces (October 16th 2008) is a video game adaptation of the Sky Crawlers series, which started with five books authored by Hiroshi Mori beginning in June 2001.
 After the movie adaptation directed by Mamoru Oshii, the video game adaptation and manga adaptation would follow.
 Within the Sky Crawlers timeline, this game is a prequel to everything.
-People can enjoy the books or film without having played the game, but by reading and playing everything, they get a full look at the world
+Having read the book series or watched the movie is not a pre-requisite.

 Clouds Affecting Gameplay